 What does this mean for you?
 If you’re filling up the hopper and using it quickly, you won’t see much benefit from the extra insulation.
 But if you’re looking for a way to keep ice on hand all day long, this model will ensure that much less of it is wasted.

 This is where the Newair AI-215SS portable ice maker comes in.
-It produces up to 50 pounds of ice in just 24 hours, that’s a lot of ice!
+It produces up to 50 pounds of nugget ice in just 24 hours, that’s a lot of ice!
 Take the pillow sized supply you get from another cooler, and add two full-size shoe boxes to it.
 For the consumer market, this is one of the highest capacities available and very easy to use.
 It also has an easy-to-carry ice basket to move your ice cubes to the required location.

 You do pay a little more for this option, but you get a lot for your money.
 You’ll be required to clean and perform basic maintenance on some models, but this model is virtually zero-maintenance.
 It’s got a self-cleaning feature.
 Just run this once per week and you’ll never have to worry about a clogged machine again.
 This is especially useful for anyone with hard water.
 The minerals can really do a number on these kinds of appliances, so having one that self-cleans will make your life a lot easier.

 There is one major disadvantage to having such a high capacity ice maker.
-It’s not easy to transport all that ice!
+It’s not easy to transport all that bullet shaped clear ice.
 To make this process simple, both the bucket and the scoop are removable.
 You can take out the entire hopper, dump it into your freezer or cooler, and throw it right back in.
 You’ll be ready for your next batch in a matter of seconds, making ice becomes a pleasure.

 Which Portable Ice Maker is Right for Me?

-After testing a number of different models, we selected ones that we thought would be best for a variety of circumstances.
-By finding the environment that is the closest to your specific application, you’ll be able to select the model that is the best fit.
+After testing a number of different ice makers, we selected ones that we thought would be best for a variety of circumstances.
+By finding the environment that is the closest to your specific application, you’ll be able to select the ice makers that is the best fit.

-The Best Ice Maker for Parties: Emerson IM92W
+The Best Portable Ice Maker for Parties and Gatherings: Emerson IM92W

 Need a quick, easy, and affordable way to produce more ice?
 When ice-cube trays wont’ cut it, the IM92W is the next best choice.
 There are a few key reasons that his models stands out for occasional, moderate-volume users.
 It’s smaller ice cube size is great for drinks, and it’s got a quick ice making cycle.
 The hopper is a little smaller, but when you’re using it quickly this doesn’t matter.
 Most importantly: it can last a long time.
 This model has been on the market for quite some time, so you know it’s not going to wear out after a few short summers of use.

 The Best Looking Portable Ice Maker for the Design Conscious: Magic Chef MCIM22R

 If you’re looking for something that will see daily use in your kitchen, you’ll want to leave it out on the counter.
 When you’ve spent time and money building the kitchen of your dreams, the last thing you want to do is clutter it up with an unattractive appliance.
 The Magic Chef MCIM22R has one of the most eye-catching designs we’ve come across, and it’s sure to earn a few comments from visitors.